-ASSESSMENTS, SCREENINGS AND COUNSELING RECOMMENDATION Diabetes screening For those with a sustained blood pressure greater than 135/80 with hypertension or hyperlipidemia, or for adults age 40-70 who are overweight or obese.
-Diet counseling At your doctor's discretion, if you're at high risk for heart and diet-related chronic diseases.
-Fall prevention Exercise interventions to prevent falls in community-dwelling adults 65 years or older who are at increased risk for falls.
-Height, weight and body mass index (BMI) During physical exam.
-Hepatitis B screening Adults at high risk.
-Hepatitis C screening Adults at high risk and a one-time screening for adults ages 18-79.
-HIV screening All adults up to age 65.
+ASSESSMENTS, SCREENINGS AND COUNSELING RECOMMENDATION For those ages 45-75, one of the following screenings: High-sensitivity guaiac fecal occult blood test (HSgFOBT) or fecal immunochemical test (FIT) every year • Stool DNA-FIT every 1 to 3 years Computed tomography colonography every 5 years Flexible sigmoidoscopy every 5 years Colon cancer screening • Flexible sigmoidoscopy every 10 years + FIT every year Colonoscopy screening every 10 years We recommend a colonoscopy because it looks at the entire colon.
+Those with a family history (first-degree relative) of colorectal cancer or adenomatous polyps should begin screening at age 40 or 10 years before the youngest case in the immediate family with a colonoscopy every 5 years.
+Depression screening During physical exam Diabetes Prevention Program Adults at risk of diabetes (based on BMI and blood test or based on the CDC at-risk questionnaire) can join the Diabetes Prevention Program for education on diet, physical activity and weight loss.
+For more information, visit priorityhealth.com/prevent-diabetes.
+Diabetes screening For those with a sustained blood pressure greater than 135/80 with hypertension or hyperlipidemia, or for adults age 35-70 who are overweight or obese Diet counseling At your doctor's discretion, if you're at high risk for heart and diet-related chronic diseases Fall prevention Exercise interventions to prevent falls in community- dwelling adults 65 years or older who are at increased risk for falls Height, weight and body mass index (BMI) During physical exam Hepatitis B screening Adults at high risk Hepatitis C screening Adults at high risk and a one-time screening for adults ages 18-79

+ASSESSMENTS, SCREENINGS AND COUNSELING RECOMMENDATION HIV screening All adults up to age 65.
 Screen older adults if at high risk.
-Lung cancer screening Annual screening (including CT) for adults ages 50 to 80 who have a 30-pack a year smoking history and currently smoke or quit smoking within the past 15 years.
-Medical history During physical exam.
-Obesity screening and counseling All adults during physical exam.
-Preventive guidance for family and intimate partner violence, breast self-exam, menopause counseling, safety, falls and injury prevention At doctor's discretion.
-Sexually transmitted infection (STI) counseling and screening Annual screening and counseling for chlamydia, gonorrhea and syphilis for adults who are at high risk.
-Skin cancer prevention counseling Fair-skinned adults up to 24 years old should receive counseling to minimize exposure to UV radiation.
-Tobacco-use screening and counseling At each visit.
+Lung cancer screening Annual screening for lung cancer with low-dose computed tomography (LDCT) in adults aged 50 to 80 years who have a 20 pack-year smoking history and currently smoke or have quit within the past 15 years.
+Screening should be discontinued once a person has not smoked for 15 years or develops a health problem that substantially limits life expectancy or the ability or willingness to have curative lung surgery.
+Medical history During physical exam Obesity screening and counseling All adults during physical exam Preventive guidance for family and intimate partner violence, breast self-exam, menopause counseling, safety, falls and injury prevention At doctor's discretion Sexually transmitted infection (STI) counseling and screening Annual screening and counseling for chlamydia, gonorrhea and syphilis for adults who are at high risk Skin cancer prevention counseling Fair-skinned adults up to 24 years old should receive counseling to minimize exposure to UV radiation Tobacco-use screening and counseling At each visit.
 Includes cessation counseling and interventions (see tobacco cessation products in the "Drugs" section).
 Expanded counseling for pregnant women.
-Tuberculosis (TB) testing At your doctor's discretion, if you're at high risk.
+Tuberculosis (TB) testing At your doctor's discretion, if you're at high risk